Mexico Invest Free shortlist

 Conflicts with seller’s notario?Independence explained

-Cheap attorney is expensive if they miss ejido — optimise for competence, not lowest quote.
+Cheap attorney is expensive if they miss ejido, optimise for competence, not lowest quote.

-Common due diligence failures and prevention strategies
+What should buyers verify on common due diligence failures and prevention strat?

 Foreign buyers lose millions annually to preventable due diligence failures that comprehensive verification processes would catch.
 Most losses stem from rushed timelines, inadequate professional teams, or misunderstanding Mexican legal requirements rather than sophisticated fraud.
 Learning from common failure patterns prevents costly mistakes and protects your investment capital.